ZERO PARADES Gameplay, Skills, and Encounters Guide

 What Kind Of RPG Is It

 ZERO PARADES is best described as an espionage CRPG with dialogue-heavy decision-making, skill checks, and failure-forward outcomes.
 The storefront tags and official feature list point toward Story Rich, Choices Matter, CRPG, Political, Dialogue Heavy, Isometric, and Thriller intent.
 That means players should not expect a cover-shooter spy game or a stealth-action mission chain as the default structure.
+It is a spy RPG about reading people, locations, and pressure rather than a game where stealth takedowns or gunplay carry every scene.

 Skills Conditioning And Checks